How To Type Special Keyboard Symbols On Mac

 Any question about Mac keyboard shortcuts symbols — such as “how to type copyright symbol on Mac?” — would be met with a guiding response.
 And all you have to do to start Lacona is press Option + Space.

 So there are a lot of things your Mac is capable of that you might have not even considered before.
 With regards to symbols and characters, what you see on the keyboard is just a tiny slice compared to the total amount available.
-Using Mac symbols properly will enrich your communication, making it clear and efficient, especially if you get used to creating snippets with Rocket Typist, transferring math equations with MathKey, and keeping everything at the tips of your fingers with Lacona.
+Using Mac symbols properly will enrich your communication, making it clear and efficient, especially if you get used to creating snippets with Rocket Typist and keeping everything at the tips of your fingers with Lacona.

-Best of all, the apps mentioned above are available to you on a free trial through Setapp, a platform of more than 130 specific Mac apps that are designed to make your days more productive and fun.
-Now you’re ready to solve some equations!
+Best of all, both apps are available to you on a free trial through Setapp, a platform of more than 240 specific Mac apps that are designed to make your days more productive and fun.
+Give it a try and see how you can make things faster and smarter!